How to Adapt a Recliner for Right Arm Surgery

 Step #6: Adapting the USB Port (Optional)

 Most power recliners come with a USB port, which lets you charge your phone or other electronic devices while using the recliner.
+When you wish to make it adaptable for use with your left hand, you can decide to do two things.

+Since changing the USB port is more difficult than other buttons, you can keep the USB unaltered.
+Just charge your devices before using the recliner.
 In case you want to shift your USB port as well, take good care to remove the port with care.
 The USB port usually has three internal wires.

-Connect them properly to the Veroboard following all precautions as mentioned above.
+Connect them properly to the Veroboard, following all precautions as mentioned above.

 A brown leather recliner